How hard can it be? Visit the market. Eat. Drink. Admire the items for sale. Buy the items for sale. Go home happy and at peace with the world.

 The big Viennese Christmas markets deserve their reputation.
 Immerse yourself in the atmosphere and enjoy the sights, sounds, scents, and tastes of Vienna at perhaps its best time of year.

-I’ve lived here almost 30 years and still enjoy dropping in for a sugared monstrosity on a stick and some hot punch, regardless of the price.
+I’ve lived here 30 years and still enjoy dropping in for a sugared monstrosity on a stick and some hot punch, regardless of the price.

 Just be careful with timing.